datacarpentry/wrangling-genomics/episodes/05-automation.md

 ~~~
 {: .output}

 Our next line will create a new directory to hold our FastQC output files.
-Here we are using the `-p` option for `mkdir`.
-This
-option allows `mkdir` to create the new directory, even if one of the parent directories doesn't already exist.
-It also supresses
-errors if the directory already exists, without overwriting that directory.
-It is a good idea to use this option in your shell
-scripts to avoid running into errors if you don't have the directory structure you think you do.
+Here we are using the `-p` option for `mkdir` again.
+It is a good idea to use this option in your shell scripts to avoid running into errors if you don't have the directory structure you think you do.

 ~~~
 mkdir -p ~/dc_workshop/results/fastqc_untrimmed_reads